History of Chinese Americans in St. Louis: Religion

-As of 2004 there are around 12 Chinese religious institutions.
+As of 2004, there were around 12 Chinese religious institutions.

 Christian churches include the Taiwanese Presbyterian Church of Greater St. Louis (TPCSTL, in Ballwin, the St. Louis Chinese Christian Church (SLCCC; in Chesterfield, the St. Louis Chinese Gospel Church in Manchester, the Light of Christ Lutheran Chinese Mission in Olivette, The St. Louis Chinese Baptist Church (STLCBC; in St. Peters, the Lutheran Asian Ministry in St. Louis, and the St. Louis Tabernacle of Joy.

 The other religious institutions are the St. Louis Amitabha Buddhist Learning Center, the St. Louis Tzu-Chi Foundation, the St. Louis International Buddhist Association, the Mid-America Buddhist Association (MABA) in Augusta, and the St. Louis Falun Dafa.
 The Fo Guang Shan St. Louis Buddhist Center (FGS) is in Bridgeton.

 Recreation

 The Chinese Culture Days are annually held at the Missouri Botanical Gardens.
 The Chinese community organizations sponsor this event, cultural gatherings, and other Chinese-American events.